wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

     }
 ```

-The above method sets the state of the Flutter app to `SdkState.WAIT` and waits for the Client SDk response (error or success).
+The above method sets the state of the Flutter app to `SdkState.WAIT` and waits for the Client SDK response (error or success).
 Now you will add support for both new states (`SdkState.ON_CALL` and `SdkState.ERROR`)  inside `main.dart` file.
 Update body of the `_updateView` method:

 ```
 Widget _updateView() {